alexmolas/alexmolas.github.io/_posts/2022-03-11-continuous-blackjack-i.md

 ## Simulation results

-Before moving to theoretical results let's try to find the optimal threshold via simulations.
-For each possible threshold, we'll simulate 50000 games and check how many times the first player has won the game.
+Before moving to theoretical results, let's try to find the optimal threshold via simulations.
+To do so, we will try each possible threshold and simulate 50000 games.
+Then we will check the probability of first player winning as a function of the choosen threshold.
 The results are plotted in Fig. 1:

 <div style="text-align:center">